CodeDevMLH/Jellyfin-Seasonals/README.md

     <summary>Have a look:</summary>
     <img width="852" height="782" alt="Admin-Settings" src="https://github.com/user-attachments/assets/03d04ea8-7dd9-418e-88f8-9ae2937c06bb" />
     </details>
-- **User Toggle**: Optionally allow users to enable/disable seasonal effects from their client.
+- **User Toggle & Menu Location**: Optionally allow users to enable/disable seasonal effects from their client browser.
+Admins can choose the location of the settings button (`Navbar`, `Sidebar`, or `Both`) separately for desktop and mobile clients.
     <details>
     <summary>Have a look:</summary>
     <img width="467" height="263" alt="Client-Settings" src="https://github.com/user-attachments/assets/a8dfc90a-16c8-409c-9133-4139f6527b0b" />
     </details>
+- **TV Layout Auto-Disable (Performance)**: Automatically disable Seasonals visual effects on TV display layouts (smart TVs, consoles, etc.) by default to optimize performance and prevent lag.
+TV users can still manually override this in their client settings.

 ## Overview
 Click on the following themes to expand them and see the theme in action: